arunakarthik/Getting_Cleaning_Data_Course_Project/README.md

     This function makes use of reshape2 package to prepare the required tidy dataset

+- **getProperColumnNames**

+    This function does string manipulation to generate proper column names

 **Key things to look for**

 - Usage of Regular expression on the column names using **grep** to extract the indices of the columns we are interested in.